datajock8/AnagramFinder/README.md

 # Dependencies

 ## Node.js
 Make sure Node.js is installed on your system.
-You can download it from here.

 ## NPM
 Ensure you have NPM (Node Package Manager) installed, which comes with Node.js.